michael2012z/BitBible/markdown/KJV/files/Josh.md

 45. Ekron, with her towns and her villages:

-46. From Ekron even unto the sea, all that lay near Ashdod, with their villages:near: Heb. by the place of
+46. From Ekron even unto the sea, all that lay near Ashdod, with their villages:

 47. Ashdod with her towns and her villages, Gaza with her towns and her villages, unto the river of Egypt, and the great sea, and the border thereof: